govindndivekar/software_testing_notes/README.md

 # software_testing_notes
-Repository of Materials for Software Testing
+Repository of Study Material for Software Testing